Ritz et al. (2015) have a recent model study of potential sea level rise from Antarctic marine ice sheet instability. In it they conclude:

 But, given current understanding, our results indicate that plausible predictions of Antarctic ice-sheet instability leading to greater than around half a metre of sea-level rise by 2100 or twice that by 2200 would require new physical mechanisms23, new projections of MISI triggers, or both.

 You can look at this problem from many perspectives: modelling, paleo evidence, semi-empirical, and people do.
 Different experts will assign different weights to different lines of evidence.
 I think the best (and probably most objective) way to quantify the broader uncertainty is through formal expert elicitations such as Bamber & Aspinall (2013).
 Maybe expert opinion have moved since BA13, -and I hope that an updated formal elicitation will come out soon.
 There have been several new studies since BA13 suggesting that WAIS (in particular the ASE region) may already be committed to collapse.
 On the other hand, we have also had a range of model studies concluding that it probably would not happen that fast.
 But, then we also have Pollard et al. which highlights a mechanism that potentially could make it go a lot faster.
 The case for a WAIS collapse during the last interglacial has strengthened the last few years in my opinion.
-So, in my view it is not trivial to conclude how the full uncertainty has evolved.
+So, in my view it is not trivial to conclude how the full uncertainty has evolved. -and that is why we need a new elicitation.

 Note: this was written in a rush.
 Please, excuse any trailing thoughts and unfinished sentences.